renanroncarati/ravpacheco.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Rafael Avelar Pacheco.
+<p>My name is Renan Roncarati.
 I'm a programmer, researcher and soccer player on weekend.
 I'm master on Mathematical and Computational Modelling and graduated on Computer Engineering on CEFET-MG.
 I work as a fullstack developer and technical lead on <a href="http://take.net">@take.
 I'm also a member of
 <a href="http://www.lsi.cefetmg.br/">Laboratory of Inteligent Systems</a>, CEFET-MG.